guiperry/Format-Interface-Generator/README.md

-# FormatModule - Binary Format Code Generator
+# Format Interface Generator (FIG) - Binary Format Code Generator

 ## Overview

-FormatModule is a Go application designed to automate the creation of Go code for reading and writing binary file formats.
+Format Interface Generator (FIG) is a Go application designed to automate the creation of Go code for reading and writing binary file formats.
 By defining the structure of a file format in a simple YAML file, this tool generates Go structs along with corresponding `Read` and `Write` methods, significantly reducing boilerplate code and potential errors when dealing with binary data serialization and deserialization.

 ## Features